zeke/devcenter-scraper/content/md/error-codes.md

 This error differs from [R10](#r10-boot-timeout) in that the H20 75-second timeout includes platform tasks such as internal state propagation, requests between internal components, slug download, unpacking, container preparation, etc...
 The R10 60-second timeout applies solely to application startup tasks.

+> note
+> Contact support to increase this limit to 120 seconds on a per-application basis.
+In general, slow boot times will make it harder to deploy your application and will make recovery from dyno failures slower, so this should be considered a temporary solution.

 ## H21 - Backend connection refused

 A router received a connection refused error when attempting to open a socket to your web process.
 This is usually a symptom of your app being overwhelmed and failing to accept new connections.
 If you have multiple dynos, the router will retry multiple dynos before logging H21 and serving a standard error page.